olivomarco/action-count-users-by-org/README.md

 ### Enterprise Configuration

-The pipeline requires your specific enterprise slug to be configured as a repository variable.
+The pipeline requires your specific enterprise slug to be configured as a repository variable to enable license information tracking.

 #### Setup Enterprise Variable